How to Train a Bichon Frise

 Bichon Frises are moderate-energy non-sporting dogs that benefit from regular but moderate training routines.
 Their intelligence and temperament make them responsive to positive reinforcement training methods.

-With a typical weight of 12-18 lbs and lifespan of 14-15 yrs, the Bichon Frise requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 12-18 lbs and lifespan of 14-15 yrs, the Bichon Frise has specific care needs shaped by its genetics and build.
 At 12-18 lbs with a life expectancy of 14-15 yrs, the Bichon Frise represents a significant commitment that rewards prepared owners with years of devoted companionship.

 Bichon Frise Training Challenges